 But the most important reason, in my opinion, is that goal setting helps you to focus and to know what to prioritize in the limited time that you have available.
 Because none of us have enough time, am I right?

 You may be wondering if it’s even worth setting goals.
-We’re living in uncertain times, and we all saw our goals fly out the window in 2020.
+We’re living in uncertain times, and who know what’s coming next.